 He is a Commissioner for the London Sustainable Development Commission, a Trustee for the African Conservation Foundation and previously for the International Tree Foundation.

 He holds BSc degrees in Biological Sciences from Edinburgh University and Politics & International Relations from LSE, and an MBA from Cambridge University.

 Development Director/Deputy Chief Executive

 Kate is responsible for developing the organisation’s work programmes.
-Her team works closely with landowners and partners, and raises funds from trusts, foundations and the lottery.
+Her team works closely with landowners and partners, and raises funds from government, trusts, foundations and the lottery.

 She holds an MPhil in Restoration of Landfill Sites, an MSc (distinction) in Social and Therapeutic Horticulture from Reading University, and a BSc in Biology with Italian from Manchester University.